Posted by JournoLink in Business Tips on 20 April 2016 at 11:00

 Step Four: Publicise them

 As I've mentioned above, no journalist is in the job to be invisible.
 Follow them on Facebook, Twitter, Instagram, LinkedIn and any social media platform they use.
 Read their output and share when appropriate.
+By the way, have a look at our top 20 small business journalists to engage with on Twitter, it could help you to start.

 Comment and offer insights on what they write, compliment what you genuinely find good.
 Sycophancy is as hateful to most journalists as unconstructive criticism.
 By sharing their work, you’re helping them fulfil their mission.